justindomke/marbl/examples/chain_inference.md

 ./infer_MRF -m examples/chain_inference/model.txt -f examples/chain_inference/theta.txt -mu marginals.txt -i 1
 ```

-This will read the graph specified in `model.txt` and the parameters specified in `theta.txt`, do inference, and produce marginals in the file `marginals.txt’.  `-i 1` specifies that a single pass of updates over the variables is to be done.
+This will read the graph specified in `model.txt` and the parameters specified in `theta.txt`, do inference, and produce marginals in the file `marginals.txt`.  `-i 1` specifies that a single pass of updates over the variables is to be done.
 (A single pass updates all cliques from start to end and then in reverse.)

 `model.txt` has the following form: